 Are food labels required by law?

 The Federal Food, Drug, and Cosmetic Act (FD&C Act) and the Fair Packaging and Labeling Act are the Federal laws governing food products under FDA’s jurisdiction.
-They rule that food labels are required when selling a product.
-Consumers must be aware of everything that is contained in their product.
+This is because consumers must be aware of everything in foods.

 How do you read a food label?

-By looking at calories per serving and how many servings you are really eating, you are able to correctly read and identify the food label in accordance to how much you eat.
+Look at calories per serving and how many servings you are really eating to calculate calories and nutrition.
 If you double the servings you eat, you double the calories and any nutrients included in the product.
 There are also specific ingredients and nutrients listed on the label that give further information into what is in the food product.

 At United Label, we have had a lot of great success with creating food labels.
+We also stay current on changing laws and regulations.
 Contact us and we will help you expand your printing company by printing our labels.